rebelsky/csc151/outlines/bodies/hop.md

 Background: The Value of Repetition
 -----------------------------------

-* The following is variant of something John Stone says ...
+* The following is variant of something my colleague John Stone says ...
 * The first time you read a new procedure structure (such as recursion over a list), you learn something.
 * The second time you read the same structure, you learn something else.